clojerl/clojerl/README.md

 Learn more about Erlang (and its VM), Clojure and language implementation.

 This project is an experiment that I hope others will find useful.
-Regardless of whether it becomes a fully functional implementation of Clojure or not, I think I will have learned a lot along the way :).
+Regardless of whether it becomes a fully functional implementation of Clojure or not, I think I will have learned a lot along the way.

 ## Discussion